thomluther/ha-anker-solix/README.md

 Anker changed the data transfer mechanism to the Api cloud with Solarbank 2 power systems.
 While Solarbank 1 power systems transfer their power values every 60 seconds to the cloud, Solarbank 2 systems seem to use different intervals for their data updates to the cloud, which may result in **invalid data responses and unavailable entities**.
 Please see the [configuration option considerations for Solarbank 2 systems](INFO.md#option-considerations-for-solarbank-2-systems) in the [INFO](INFO.md) for more details and how you can avoid unavailable entities.

-**Important:**
+> [!IMPORTANT]

-Any change of the control entities is typically applied immediately to Solarbank devices.
+> Any change of the control entities is typically applied immediately to Solarbank devices.
 However, since all Solarbank 2 devices have only a cloud update frequency of 5 minutes, it may take up to 6 minutes until you see the effect of an applied change in other integration entities (e.g. various power sensors).

 ### Solarbank 2 AC devices

 The Solarbank 2 AC model comes with new and unique features and initial support has been implemented with version 2.5.0.
 Version 2.6.0 added support for missing capabilities like modifications of the Usage Time plan via control entities or actions.

-**Notes:**
+> [!NOTE]

-* The Solarbank 2 AC devices still have issues and may stop updating some values in the cloud after active use of the mobile app with the system owner.
+> The Solarbank 2 AC devices still have issues and may stop updating some values in the cloud after active use of the mobile app with the system owner.
 See issue [#211](https://github.com/thomluther/ha-anker-solix/issues/211#issuecomment-2692936285).

 ### Combined Solarbank 2 systems containing cascaded Solarbank 1 devices